Global Presence arrow

 Jesse Hettema

-Head of Netherlands and Belgium, Aurora
+Head of the Netherlands & Belgium, Aurora Energy Research

 Steph Unsworth